ShubhamYadav190/EDA-on-IMDB-Dataset/README.md

 Which movie made the highest profit?
 Who were its producer and director?
 Identify the actors in that film.
 This data has information about movies made in different languages.
 Which language has the highest average ROI (return on investment)?
 Find out the unique genres of movies in this dataset.
-Make a table of all the producers and directors of each movie.
-Find the top 3 producers who have produced movies with the highest average RoI?